 Enter this clay wonderland, and lose your gaze among the thousands of cups, bowls, vases, jars, figurines, and fridge magnets!
 You might get a quick lesson in the production processes, as well as choose a special Cycladic souvenir to bring home from Naxos!

 17 best things to do in Naxos – Conclusion

-With the highest mountain of Cyclades, Naxos is the greenest island in this Greek archipelago.
-Mountains trap clouds, clouds produce water, water makes plants and trees grow.
+With the highest mountain of the Cyclades, Naxos is the greenest island in this Greek archipelago.
+Mountains trap clouds, clouds produce water, and water makes plants and trees grow.
 This results in more bearable hikes and possible shade just by the beach, as well as more productive agriculture that triumphs on the plates and in the glasses of Naxos restaurants.

 Whether you climb up the mountain home of Zeus, dive deep into the world of Poseidon, or surrender to the decadent feasts of Dionysus, Naxos is a place of divine experiences

 Even if it is the center of the Cyclades, Naxos Island attracts fewer tourists, and one can explore its many archeological sites, medieval castles, churches, museums, and charming mountainous and seaside villages without the feeling of a mass-tourism rush.